Aminuxer/DM-Crypt-Helper-Scripts/README.md

      vulnerable to forensics / data-recovery tools.
 For SSD drives, remove shreded files and run trim procedure.
   - make symlinks like this `ln -s /media/MyNewContainer1/SSH/id_rsa ~/.ssh/id_rsa`
     (~/.ssh/id_rsa -> /media/MyNewContainer1/SSH/id_rsa)

+* How big/small size can have dm-crypt cryptocontainer ?
+  - Almost any, but depends of filesystems.
+I create small containers with fat / ext2 system inside with 200 Kb size;
+  Big 200-300 Gb containers i create too - if your hard disk work properly, no problem taking place;
+  I recommend store only high-critical data inside containers with comfortable size for transfer / backups / restore / archiving;
+  P.S.
+Archiving can be bad idea in term of cryptography; But in most cases accessibility and integrity must be prefer.